tranvinh21/binance-market-mcp/README.md

 **Usage**

-After configuration, the cryptocurrency market data tools will be automatically available to Cursor AI agents:
+After configuration, the Binance market data tools will be automatically available to Cursor AI agents:

 1. The tool will be listed under `Available Tools` in the MCP settings
 2. Agents will automatically use it when relevant